 Professional legal guidance is available.
 If you are an RA and you have questions about your duties or your rights under Title IX of the Education Amendments Act, or if you need guidance with a specific case, do not hesitate to consult with an experienced attorney.
 A lawyer will be able to evaluate your case and help you understand your options.

-Consult with Our New Haven, CT Title IX Lawyers Today
+Consult with Our National Title IX Lawyers Today

 At Duffy Law, our highly knowledgeable Title IX and Conduct Code attorneys have experience advising and representing students, faculty, and schools across a wide range of matters.
 If you have any questions or concerns about your rights or obligations under federal law, we are here to help.
 For your confidential, no commitment initial consultation, please do not hesitate to contact our legal team today.
 With an office location in New Haven, we handle Title IX cases in Connecticut and nationwide